LG K42

 The LG K42 is an Android smartphone developed and manufactured by LG Electronics, which is part of the 6th generation of the LG K series.
 It was announced and released on September 21, 2020.

 In Brazil the model range was shifted and the K42 is called the LG K52.
-In India, the phone was released on January 22, 2021, with a price of 10,990 rupees, and upon purchase, the company provided a 2-year warranty and a one-time free screen replacement.
+In India, the phone was released on January 22, 2021, with a price of 10,990 rupees.

 Smartphone specifications

 Appearance

 In the K42, the body consists of glossy plastic, but the back cover additionally has an "ultraviolet coating" with a wave-like pattern.
 The display occupies 83.1% of the front area, and a droplet-shaped notch is used for the front camera.
 The fingerprint scanner is simultaneously the power button and is located on the right, with a special button on the left that calls Google Assistant and volume control buttons.
 At the bottom there is one speaker, a USB-C charging connector and a microphone.
 The main camera is located on the back panel, at the top left corner it protrudes with a black block, the frame of which is chrome-plated.
 In the block, in addition to the camera, there is an LED flash.
 LG K42 is protected by the MIL-STD-810G standard.

 The LG K42 was only sold in two colors: Gray and Green.